eMGeeneer/MathHelperFunctions/README.md

 This returns the $b^e$ where $e$ is an unsigned long.
 This is performed $O(\log_{16}(n))$ as it is based on the position of the most significant bit given by `hex()`.
 By reading in the base 16 representation of the exponent backwards starting from the 0 one position of significance below the most significant non-zero digit.
 The number is divided by 16 each iteration and a number $n \text{mod} 16$ is added to the `accumulator`.
 This can be represented by raising the `accumulator` to the power of 16 as $b^{16} = b \cdot b \cdot b \cdot b \dots \cdot b$.
 Then adding $n$ can be represented by multiplying the `accumulator` by the given base as $b^{x + n} = b^x \cdot b^n$.
-Base 16 was chosen through running multiple trials of different bases until the most optimal base was found.
-This is likely due to 8 being a power of 2, making division and modulus operations much faster, and the base-16 representation of a number having the same number of possible options for each digit as the total number of digits in the base.
+Base 16 was chosen as a balance of having smaller code and performance.
+Faster performance can be acheived using higher powers of 2, however, this starts to drastically increase the size of the program itselfs.
+Powers of 2 seem to be ideal as division and modulus operations much faster than using other numbers.